car251290/myMemories/README.md

 Click on the category heading or the status code link to read more. for the link: https://www.restapitutorial.com/httpstatuscodes.html

 ## Netlify
 Build scalable,
 dynamic applications
 Deploy server-side code that works as API endpoints, runs automatically in response to events, or processes more complex jobs in the background.
+Netlify is a web developer platform that multiplies productivity.
+By unifying the elements of the modern decoupled web, from local development to advanced edge logic, Netlify enables a 10x faster path to much more performant, secure, and scalable websites and apps.

 ## Component-Based